Leveling up Web Performance with HTTP/3

 I showed it in a minute.

-So imagine you set this SL keylog variable and you open a lot of websites, you're going to Twitter to email to your bank, whatever.
+So imagine you said this SL keylog variable and you open a lot of websites, you're going to Twitter to email to your bank, whatever.

 Those secrets would also be added to this file.